mollyj13/Articles/Articles.md

 >
 For example: **“a car.”**
 Ok, whose car?
-How many cars?
+Which car?
 Because neither of us know anything about this car, we use the indefinite **a** article.
 >

 We also use **a & an** to say that there is only one of something.